 - Lead tracking by sorting your pipelines and qualifying contacts.

 - Allows you to access emails from external contacts within the LACRM platform.

 - No in-app notifications, but can be sent out through email or SMS.

 - USD$15 for each user every month, billed monthly.

 Salesmate.io is the CRM for salespeople who would like to focus their time and efforts on selling rather than on learning how to implement a CRM system.
 It’s most suitable for small businesses, but it’s also popular among enterprises in the construction and real estate industry.

-- Has a dashboard which can be customized.
+- Has a dashboard that can be customized.

 - Has features for analytics and reporting.